 Sometimes called a stovetop espresso maker, a Moka pot looks similar to a standard coffee percolator.
 Instead of filtering water through the ground coffee, the big difference is that it boils water inside its pressurized chamber.
 As it bubbles up through a layer of finely ground coffee in its lower chamber, it collects in an upper chamber before passing into your cup.

 Moka pots offer terrific control over extraction—how long your brew sits on heat and at what temperature—and can easily extract more caffeine from coffee than other brewing methods.
-They also work for both coarse and fine grinds of beans and don’t require paper filters or chemicals like some other brewing methods do.
+They also work for coarse and fine grinds of beans and don’t require paper filters or chemicals like other brewing methods.

 The most common method for brewing espresso is what’s known as a Pour Over.
 This is when hot water is poured over ground coffee in a filter and then slowly forced through by gravity, creating a concentrated brew that has more flavor than drip coffee but less acidity than the French press.